You must make sure you upload the correct supporting documents with your online application form.

 You only need to submit a questionnaire if you are applying for language modules with the following codes: FLTU or non-beginners ARAB, EAST, FREN, GERM, ITAL, SLAV or SPPO.

-You can submit your portfolio via the online application form, email your portfolio to email@example.com, or put your portfolio on a CD and post it to the Study Abroad Office.
+You can submit your portfolio via the online application form or email it to the relevant Study Abroad Co-ordinator.

 8. Portfolio of work for Fine Art and Design applicants